 Hello there, I’m back again with another true and honest acoustic guitar review.
 This time, we will be looking at a Takamine GD93CE acoustic/electric dreadnought guitar.

 Takamine guitar company was founded in 1959 in Japan and has been active since then.
-Takamine is very well-known with their unique approach in guitar making, and I believe these what really set them apart from their competitors.
+Takamine is very well-known for its unique approach to guitar making, and I believe these are what really set them apart from its competitors.

 First of all, Takamine’s unique neck profile is formed just like an asymmetrical “C” letter and it’s smaller on the lower register which feels like a better fit to the natural form of your hand.

-We all played a part of a different song in this video and it was recorded with a Rode VideoMic Pro and directly to an audio interface at the same time.
+We all played a part in a different song in this video and it was recorded with a Rode VideoMic Pro and directly to an audio interface at the same time.
 During the video, we switched these different parts on and off so you can hear both recording characteristics separately.